 - The user does not have any administration roles on their account as this would mean they would always be prompted for MFA.

-If this is happening to all users within the organisation’s premises, it is more likely the registration of the named location is taking time to replicate or was not registered successfully.
-If this is the case, check that:
+If this is happening to all users within the organisation’s premises, it is likely that the registration of the Named Location is taking time to replicate or was not registered successfully.
+If this is the case, please check that:

 - The public internet IP address ranges submitted as part of the registration process are correct.

-- Check the user’s internet traffic is being redirected via any of the public internet IP address ranges registered.
+- The user’s internet traffic is being redirected via any of the public internet IP address ranges registered.